Nafplio The Peloponnese, Greece Travel Guide

 A reliable weather app specific to Nafplio helps with day-to-day planning.

 Essential, especially during warmer months (May to October).
 Seek out products with DEET or picaridin for effective protection against mosquitoes.
-High SPF sunscreen (preferably reef-friendly if swimming), a wide-brimmed hat, and sunglasses are needed.
+High SPF sunscreen (preferably reef-friendly if swimming), a wide-brimmed hat, and shades are needed.
 The Mediterranean sun can be intense.

 Swimsuit, a Quick-drying towel, and Water shoes are recommended.
 Water shoes protect your feet on pebble beaches like Arvanitia and Karathona.